 Once the petition is sent to the City Council, the Council refers it to its Intergovernmental Relations (IGR) Committee to propose ballot language for the question.
 With the advice of the City Attorney, the City Council considers the recommendation of the IGR Committee and approves the final ballot language.

-The full text of the amendment and the actual ballot language must be published in a newspaper having an aggregate regular paid circulation of at least 25,000 copies by the Office of the City Clerk once each week in the two weeks prior to the election.
+The full text of the amendment and the actual ballot language must be published in a newspaper having an aggregate regular paid circulation of at least 25,000 copies by the Elections Division once each week in the two weeks prior to the election.

 Approval of the Amendment: